hxAri/Furasuko/README.md

 ## Installation
 * Clone or download the zip archive of this repository
 * After that go to main directory of this project
-* Run the command `pip install -r require*.tx` to install the required modules
+* Run the command `pip install -r require*.txt` to install the required modules
 * Then run the program by typing `python main.py`

 ## Licence